-We collect the food or food companies deliver their donations to our warehouses around Western Australia – last year alone we distributed 2.7 million kilograms of food and groceries.
+We collect the food or food companies deliver their donations to our warehouses around Australia – last year alone they provided 33 million kilograms of food and groceries.

-Over 1200 community groups, charities and welfare agencies, including 395 schools, collect the donated food and distribute it to adults and children in need as prepared meals, food hampers and emergency parcels.
-The food rescued by Foodbank feeds on average 55,000 people each month.
+Over 2,500 charities and 1,500 schools collect the donated food and distribute it to adults and children in need as prepared meals, food hampers and emergency parcels.
+The food rescued by Foodbank provides on average 166,000 meals a day.

 Supply doesn’t always meet demand, however.
 In particular there is a significant gap between the amount of staple foods rescued and what is needed by the charities to provide filling and nutritious meals.
 So, in a collaborative supply program we partner with food producers and manufacturers who donate ingredients and services in order to produce, process, package and transport essential items such as breakfast cereals, pasta and sauce and tinned fruit and vegetables.